Integrations//

 Best Practices

-Use descriptive alarm names to quickly identify the purpose
+• ✅ Use descriptive alarm names that quickly identify their purpose

-Set up multiple alarms with different trigger types for comprehensive coverage
+• ✅ Set up multiple trigger types on a single channel for comprehensive coverage

 Key Benefits

-Flexible Setup: Choose between OAuth app or webhooks
+• ✅ Flexible Setup: Choose between OAuth app or webhook

 Ready to connect